 A couple of weeks ago I was visiting a family in a little town in North Florida, where I grew up, called Palatka.
-My friend Jason explained why he took out all the Oleander bushes in the court yard of his beautiful new home.
+My friend Jason explained why he took out all the Oleander bushes in the courtyard of his beautiful new home.
 He explained that something kept eating his Oleander plants down to nothing.
-They never looked good he explained.
-I asked did he see these Orange hairy critters always crawling on the brick walls behind the plants.
+They never looked good, he explained.
+I asked if he saw these Orange hairy critters always crawling on the brick walls behind the plants.
 He looked me in the eyes and asked, How did you know?
 Everyone should know about these critters.
 His wife Kim loved the Oleander Plants however there is a right plant, right place for all plants.
 This Courtyard, this entrance to this beautiful home wasn’t the right place for the Oleanders.
 This orange hairy caterpillar can be very destructive overnight.

 BT (Bacillus thuringiensis) is a material that kills caterpillars and is often used in vegetable or flower gardens.
-It only effects caterpillars and will not harm desirable butterflies or Lady Bugs as well as other helpful insects.
-Ask you local retailer for the right product.
+It only affects caterpillars and will not harm desirable butterflies or Ladybugs as well as other helpful insects.
+Ask your local retailer for the right product.
 If you control these Oleander caterpillars while they are young you will save the plant.
 You have to stay on top of the program.